We are in the Heart of Beautiful Nayarit, Mexico

-To drive legally in Mexico you should have a valid driver’s license from your country of residence and a valid tourist card or other immigration document in your possession.
+To drive legally in Mexico you should have a valid driver’s license from your country of residence and a valid immigration card or other immigration document in your possession.

 Driving rules in Mexico are very similar to those in the United States, Canada, and many other countries.
 Traffic flow, stoplights, and stop and yield signs are treated in much the same way as they are in many other countries such as the U.S.

 Puerto Vallarta, like many larger cities and towns in Mexico, has local access lanes called “laterales” outside of the main traffic lanes on the busiest roads.
 These access lanes are used for making turns.
 Note: On larger roads in PV, move to the right access lane in order to make left turns.
 Normally you must have a green arrow signal to make a left turn across an oncoming lane of traffic.